 Krista tried to calm Carlie’s meltdown (with a fair degree of embarrassment), while Ted followed their younger, more confident daughter down the hill.
 After that experience, for the rest of the ski trip, Carlie insisted on skiing only really easy hills.
 This drained the fun out of skiing for her parents.

-“So how did Carlie get down that day?”
-I asked, as they shook their heads at the memory.
+“So, how did Carlie get down that day?”
+I asked as they relived the discouraging memory.

 “She eventually figured out how to get her skis off and make her way down to safety.”

 “So she didn’t need the ski patrol to give her a ride?
 Huh.”
-I said with a bit of agenda, “Even though she was terrified on what the whole family agreed was a really difficult, icy, steep slope, she eventually calmed down and figured out how to solve her problem.
+I said (with a little smile), “Even though she was terrified of what the whole family agreed was a really difficult, icy, steep slope, she eventually calmed down and figured out how to solve her problem.
 Doesn’t sound so dismal to me.”

 A curious look came over both Krista and Ted.
 “Never would have thought to look at it that way.”